 For you crafters/makers, volunteer to make unique one-of-a-kind items such as stained glass, quilting, knitting items, mixed-media art and more!
 We supply all the materials while you create at home or here in one of our Craft Studio circles.

-Due to the pandemic, some of the programs offered by the craft studio may be modified, cancelled, or instead offered virtually via Zoom.
 Please consult our Program Guide for a current list of classes.
 You may also use the below sections to expand and discover descriptions for each program!

 Come join us as we create items to give to charities around Ottawa!
 We meet as a group to create together or at home.
 All materials and patterns will be supplied.
 Share your talent with those in need.
 Experienced volunteers lead all these programs; all images are courtesy of our own crafters/makers and artists.